 Lightning Ridge may be the Black Opal capital of Australia serving up quirky characters and bizarre adventures.
-But it now comes with a side of damn good coffee.
+But it now comes with a side of great coffee.

 Some people used to say that outback towns this far from ‘civilization’ could only serve lacklustre takeaway food and intolerable instant coffee, but there is no trace of that myth today in Lightning Ridge.